 As part of the MS Occupational Therapy Program curriculum, you are required to gain practical, supervised experience in the field before graduation.
 Fieldwork is done at the graduate level.
 To fulfill this requirement, we have affiliations with more than 400 professional clinic sites in the greater Milwaukee area and throughout the US.
 For more information about our affiliates, contact 414-229-4713 or OTfirstname.lastname@example.org.

 If you have been asked to have a criminal background check done in preparation for placement in fieldwork, you will get instructions and an access code for completing the background check once admitted to the program.

 The National Board Certification in Occupational Therapy (NBCOT) is a not-for-profit credentialing agency that serves the public interest by developing, administering, and continually reviewing the certification process for the occupational therapy profession.
 You are required to pass the certification exam after completion of your coursework and field experience.
 See the passing rates of new OT Masters-Level graduates taking the NBCOT certification exam .

 Graduation Numbers and Rates

-The total number of graduates from the University of Wisconsin Milwaukee Master of Occupational Therapy Program during the 3-year period of 2014-2016 was 116 with an overall graduation rate of 95%.
+The total number of graduates from the UWM MS Occupational Therapy Program during the 3-year period of 2018-2020 was 90 with an overall graduation rate of 95%

 * Graduation calculations based on graduates successfully completing the minimum requirements of the degree within 150% of the published length of the program.